 I recently discovered that I had a severe intolerance to dairy and this could be one of the contributing factors to why I still have acne.
 But even if you don’t have an allergy to dairy; you could still find that it is triggering your breakouts.
 This is quite a hot topic among nutritionalists, dermatologists and conventional doctors; as there is some disagreement whether research proves this theory.
 What is undeniable though – is the hormones present in milk; which can disturb functions within our body.
 This can impact our health in a number of ways but the main and most relevant to acne sufferers is it’s link to inflammation.

 Whenever I talk to nutritionalist about my skin, they prefer to put emphasis on what we need to eat rather than dwell on what we need to cut out.
-By learning and appreciating what food was doing for my skin, I developed the desire for eating fresh, quality, whole foods.
+By learning and appreciating what food was doing for my skin, I developed the desire to eat fresh, quality, whole foods.

 Eating foods rich in antioxidants can help fight the damaging affects of free radicals which can lead to inflammation and breakouts.
 Free radicals are caused by external and internal factors such as; smoking, fried food, alcohol, radiation, air pollution, infection, toxic substances and sunbathing.